A sweet passion

 The pride of the Italian confectionery industry, confetti are especially popular in the southern regions.
 The production of confetti began in Italy in the 15th century, at the Monastery of Santa Chiara in Sulmona: this is where the tradition of using confetti, threaded onto silk threads, to make wedding favours was born.
 Confetti are still offered on the occasion of family celebrations such as baptisms, communions, weddings and anniversaries.
 The best confettiare produced in Abruzzo, Campania and Sicily.

-The production of sweet candies is based on sugar’s solubility and its ability to recrystallize: the sugar solutions are boiled until they become concentrated and form a syrup (a supersaturated solution), which becomes a “glassy” solid when cooled.
+The production of candies is based on sugar’s solubility and its ability to recrystallize: the sugar solutions are boiled until they become concentrated and form a syrup (a supersaturated solution), which becomes a “glassy” solid when cooled.
 If the syrup is stirred during the cooling process, a mass of minute sugar crystals forms.

-These are the two basic processes for making boiled sweets hard candies and fondants filled candies.
-Sugar alone is not suitable for these recipes because its solubility at normal temperatures is not very high, therefore causing sugar crystals to form in the boiled sweets hard candies.
+These are the two basic processes for making hard candies and filled candies.
+Sugar alone is not suitable for these recipes because its solubility at normal temperatures is not very high, therefore causing sugar crystals to form in the hard candies.
 This problem was solved by adding glucose syrup and/or invert sugar to the sugar, which increase its solubility in the syrup, thereby promoting the formation of micro sugar crystals in fondants and delaying the formation of granules in boiled sweets.

 The various stages of the production process can be summarised as follows.

-Boiled sweets hard candies/plain and filled
+Hard candies/plain and filled

 • Arrival and storage of the raw materials.